What is Confirmation?

 The Confirmation programme will be run by an enthusiastic team of catechists led by Deacon Des.

 Other people will also be involved during the programme including of course Fr.
-Lee.
+Liam.
 Several young people who have received the sacrament of Confirmation also return the following year to help the candidates, which the catechists positively encourage as this provides them with the opportunity to develop leadership skills and their own faith further.